aukilabs/posemesh/docs/02-current-architecture.md

 - Connect to eligible Nodes via Discovery Service.
 - Read/Write Domain Data.
-- Publish/Subscribe Pose Data streams.
+- Publish/Subscribe Data streams.
-- Scan QR codes (Portals) and calibrate in a 3D coordinate system in a Domain.
+- Scan QR and calibrate in a 3D coordinate system in a Domain.
 - See https://conjurekit.dev/

 ### Posemesh Web Console (Developers)